 What you need to know about changing your support

 If the order of child support is part of a document that is a judgment (divorce judgment, judgment on complaint for custody-parenting time-support, etc.) then you must file a complaint for modification.
-As with all Probate and Family Court judgments and orders, a modification can be sought by one parent or by both parents together if they agree on the change.
+As with all Probate and Family Court judgments and orders,one or both parents can ask for a modification.

 How the court decides on child support modifications

-The judge will look at what the current order of child support is, listen to the parties about what circumstances may have changed since that order was made, and review the financial statements and child support guidelines.
-The Child Support Guidelines look at your income, your expenses, how much time the child lives with each parent, the ages of the children, and other factors.
+The judge will look at the current child support order, listen to the parties about what circumstances may have changed since that order was made, and review the financial statements and child support guidelines.
+The Child Support Guidelines look at your income and expenses, how much time the child lives with each parent, the ages of the children, and other factors.
 The judge may also look at available health insurance options for both parents.